Michael McKiernan

 Michael McKiernan is a former professional rugby league footballer who played in the 1980s.
-He was part of the inaugural Newcastle Knights squad from 1988-89.
+He was part of the inaugural Newcastle Knights squad from 1988 to 1989.

 Background

 McKiernan played with Lakes United before signing with Newcastle in 1988.

 Playing career

-McKiernan made his first grade debut for Newcastle in Round 1 1988 against Parramatta which ended in a 28-4 defeat.
+McKiernan made his first grade debut for Newcastle in Round 1 1988 against Parramatta which ended in a 28–4 defeat.
 McKiernan scored his one and only try for Newcastle against Brisbane in Round 6 1988.
-McKiernan played on with Newcastle in 1989 and his final game in first grade was a 20-2 loss against Western Suburbs at Campbelltown Stadium in Round 16 1989.
+McKiernan played on with Newcastle in 1989 and his final game in first grade was a 20–2 loss against Western Suburbs at Campbelltown Stadium in Round 16 1989.